 Etiquette is one of those things you think your children understand until, of course, you are surrounded by “older” relatives waiting to see the “proof” of your homeschooling prowess.
 Only at that point, most likely at the worst moment, is when you realize that, no, they don’t quite have it down, and, yes, you definitely still have to work on social skills.
 Additionally, these moments are usually sprinkled with a flaming face of shame, plentiful apologies for their behavior, and threatening glares of terror toward the kids.

 As parents, we have all experienced that exasperation.
-The problem is, manners matter.
+The problem is that manners do matter.
 Teaching our children how to behave socially to avoid offense or coming across as rude is important.
-It’s part of teaching our children about our value system in our culture, and it will also influence how our children are perceived by their peers and friends, as well as future college classmates, employers, and coworkers.
+It’s part of teaching our children about our value system and our culture, and it will also influence how our children are perceived by their peers and friends, as well as future college classmates, employers, and coworkers.

 5 Practical Ways to Teach Etiquette During the Holidays